Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 /END ⚙️ **Operational Dynamics**

 /START
-### 🗺️ **Associated Events & Observations** [Strength: Low]
+### 🗺️ **Associated Events & Observations** [Strength: Medium]
 *   **[Initial Observation]** Mr. Utterson visits the main residence to inquire about Mr. Hyde after reviewing Jekyll's will.
 He speaks with Poole in the hall.
 *   **[Prior Event]** Mr. Utterson's stakeout and first meeting with Mr. Hyde occurred at the laboratory door in the by-street.
+*   **[Post-Carew Murder Visit]** Following the murder of Sir Danvers Carew, Utterson is taken through the yard to the laboratory for the first time.
+He finds Jekyll in the cabinet, who gives him a letter supposedly from Hyde.
+Utterson later deduces the letter was not delivered by a messenger but written within the cabinet, and Mr. Guest confirms the handwriting is Jekyll's own, leading Utterson to believe "Henry Jekyll forge for a murderer!"
 *   **[Atmospheric Note]** Despite the hall's comfort, Utterson feels a "shudder in his blood" and reads "a menace in the flickering of the firelight" after his encounter with Hyde, tainting the pleasant space with a sense of dread.
 /END 🗺️ **Associated Events & Observations**

 {"id":"dr_jekylls_residence","type":"location","keywords":["jekyll","house","residence","laboratory","dissecting room","hyde","square","by-street","poole","dual","door"],"strength":"Medium"}

 ## SEMANTIC INDEX
-{"name":"Dr. Jekyll's Residence","aliases":["Jekyll's House","The Laboratory Door"],"type":"location","role":"Dual-faceted home and laboratory of Dr. Jekyll","strength":"Medium","hard_cues":["Square of handsome houses","by-street door","old dissecting room","laboratory","wealth and comfort","Poole"],"soft_cues":["Pleasantest room in London","pet fancy","menace in the firelight","sinister rear entrance"],"emotional_cues":["Comfort","wealth","mystery","dread","secrecy"],"related_entities":["dr_henry_jekyll","mr_hyde","mr_utterson","poole"],"file":"dr_jekylls_residence.md"}
+{"name":"Dr. Jekyll's Residence","aliases":["Jekyll's House","The Laboratory"],"type":"location","role":"Physical manifestation of Jekyll/Hyde duality","strength":"Low","hard_cues":["Dr. Jekyll","Mr. Hyde","laboratory","by-street door","Poole","red baize door"],"soft_cues":["Respectable facade, sinister rear","Two faces of one building"],"emotional_cues":["Comfortable hall dread","Sinister neglect","Secretive seclusion"],"related_entities":["dr_henry_jekyll","mr_edward_hyde","mr_utterson","poole"],"file":"memories/contexts/dr_jekylls_residence.md"}